Rory Quintos

-Rory B. Quintos (born October 31, 1962) is a Filipino television and film director.
+Rory B. Quintos (born October 31, 1962) is a Filipino former television and film director.
 She graduated from the University of the Philippines UP Diliman, major in broadcasting.
-She began a career in television where she successively spent years as production assistant, production manager, floor director and associate producer before finally crossing over to film as an assistant director first and eventually as a TV and Film director.
+She began a career in television where she successively spent years as production assistant, production manager, floor director and associate producer before finally crossing over to film as an assistant director first and eventually as a TV and film director.